Shahid Afridi: Conditional retirement and return (2011–2015)

 On 30 May, Afridi announced his conditional retirement from international cricket in protest against his treatment by the PCB.
 The condition on his return was that the board be replaced.
 The PCB suspended Afridi's central contract, fined him 4.5 million rupees ($52,300), and revoked his no-objection certificate (NOC) which allowed Afridi to play for Hampshire.
 Afridi filed a petition with the Sindh High Court to overturn the sanctions.
 On 15 June, Afridi withdrew his petition after an out of court settlement and the PCB reinstated his NOC.
 When the PCB's central contracts were renewed in August, Afridi's was allowed to lapse.
 In October he withdrew his retirement as Ijaz Butt had been replaced as chairman of the PCB.

 Two weeks after his announcement, Afridi was included in Pakistan's squad to face Sri Lanka in three ODIs and a T20I.
 In November 2011, Afridi became the only cricketer to score a half-century and take five wickets on two separate occasions in ODIs.
 Afridi achieved this feat in the fourth ODI against Sri Lanka which helped Pakistan to secure the one-day series.
 He also became the first person to play 50 T20Is.

 In 2013 during the first ODI game against the West Indies in Guyana, Afridi scored 76(55) before taking figures of 7/12, the second best ODI bowling figures ever.
-In July 2014, he played for the Rest of the World side in the Bicentenary Celebration match at Lord's.
+In July 2014, he played for the Rest of the World team in the Bicentenary Celebration match at Lord's.

 Afridi announced his retirement from ODI cricket after 2015 Cricket World Cup.
 Pakistan lost to Australia in the quarter-final and got eliminated from the tournament.